 This summer I taught a group of kids yoga at a day camp.
-The class was comprised of nine girls, ages 3-5.
+The class was comprised of nine girls between the ages of 3-5.
 All girls that age are cute, but there were two that I've thought about repeatedly in the last month since the camp finished.
 Hazel and Sienna, both 3-years-old.
 Hazel was one of the littlest at the camp.
-She watched the bigger girls, observed them, found entries into activities when she could, but was so consistently calm, quiet and contained, that I wondered at times if she was actually verbal.
-Sienna, on the other hand, was beyond kinesthetic.
+She watched the bigger girls, observed them, found entries into activities when she could, but was consistently calm, quiet and contained.
+I wondered at times if she was actually verbal.
+Sienna, on the other hand, was hyper and very kinesthetic.
 Sienna was a major plushy.
 She loved her stuffed animals and had a running monologue of who her animals were and where they should sit during yoga.
 At any given moment, Sienna carried between 3 and 7 stuffed kittens, bears, dogs.
 They overflowed from her short little arms, making yoga postures difficult to perform.
 Sienna moved constantly in all directions.
 Her face seemed to be in an ongoing state of manic smiling.

 I hear it all the time in reference to my own child--- kids are born with a personality.
 They have their own special characteristics that, no matter how we try to chisel them into a certain form, they come out their own way.
 Being with Hazel and Sienna over the summer, two children with such starkly different natures, reinforced this idea for me.
 Of course they have different homes, are exposed to different foods, play with different kids, but it was obvious to me watching them that they each came into this world with a way of being.

-This idea has helped me in my own practice of Yoga and as a teacher.
+This idea has helped me in my own role as yoga student and teacher.
 I think I am somewhere between Hazel and Sienna.
 Most people are.
 For me, Savasana is sometimes really really difficult.
 Other times, not.
-I remember when I first started practicing Yoga 15 years ago, Savasana felt as foreign as playing the bagpipes, (definitely closer to Sienna's wiggly state in those days).
+I remember when I first started practicing yoga in my twenties, Savasana felt as foreign as playing the bagpipes, (I was definitely closer to Sienna's wiggly state in those days).
 As I've practiced more, I've inched my way closer to Hazel's nature.

 So how was I born?
-I'd have to ask my mother for sure, but I am pretty sure I originated closer to Sienna-style.
+I am pretty sure I came out closer to Sienna-style.
 Over the years, with practice, I've changed.
 It's possible.
 A student said to me the other day, "I hate it when the teacher tells me to calm my mind."
 She hates it because it's hard right now.
-It will get easier after she practices more.
+It will get easier as she practices more.
 It's not her nature, so she has to work harder than someone like Hazel.

 Everyone has to work hard at achieving stillness in Savasana.
 Even Hazel.
 And some people have to work even harder.
-These people, however, might excel in an Evelyn Wood speed reading class.
+These people, the more active, energetic ones, might excel in an Evelyn Wood speed reading class.
 It all balances out in the end.
 We work harder at the things that don't come easy and we get a little break when we do the things we were born to do.
 Even Steven.
 No right.
 No wrong.
 No better, no worse.
 We all have to work hard at something.